4 min read

 What Is an Employer of Record (EOR)?

 Think of an EOR as a legal employer for your international workers classified as employees.
-While these international workers will be doing work for you, the EOR takes responsibility for handling payroll, tax deductions, benefits administration, and compliance with local labor laws.
+While these international workers will be doing work for you, the EORs handle payroll, tax deductions, employee benefits, benefits administration, and compliance with local labor laws.
+EORs manage the complex web of HR tasks involved in payroll processing, ensuring compliance with local employment laws, handling health insurance, and more.

 It’s like having a dedicated HR department in each country without the hassle of setting it up yourself.
 Without an EOR, you risk misclassifying employees, incurring fines, or facing legal hurdles in employee relations.